peruvianidol/mikeaparicio.com/_src/posts/2023-02-17-design-system-diary-part-1.md

 ## Visual Design Audit

 This is where I dig into the product and the designs to identify all the different visual styles in use (type, spacing, color, icons, etc.) and try to narrow them down into a discrete set of values.
 What are all the values we're using and in what contexts are we using them?
-Can we consilidate similar colors/sizes?
+Can we consolidate similar colors/sizes?
 Do the color combinations we're using have sufficient contrast?

 ## Design Tokens